 Students will be housed with homestay families in Amman.
 If the internship is located outside of Amman, housing during the formal internship period will be arranged.
 The homestay is an integral part of the SIT experience.
 During your homestay, you’ll become a member of a local family, sharing meals with them, joining them for special occasions, talking with them in their language, and experiencing the host country through their eyes.
 Homestay placements are arranged by a local coordinator who carefully screens and approves each family.
 Students frequently cite the homestay as the highlight of their program.

-- The Eastern Mediterranean Public Health Network EMPHNET
+- Assisting epidemiologists with the Eastern Mediterranean Public Health Network

-- United Nations Works and Relief Agency for Palestine Refugees UNRWA
+- Helping Palestinian refugees get access to healthcare with the United Nations Works and Relief Agency for Palestine Refugees

 Cost and Scholarships